killerapp/mem8-plugin/commands/m8-implement.md

 - Consider if the codebase has evolved since the plan was written
 - Present the mismatch clearly and ask for guidance

-Use sub-tasks sparingly - mainly for targeted debugging or exploring unfamiliar territory.
+Use subagent tasks sparingly - mainly for targeted debugging or exploring unfamiliar territory.

 ## Resuming Work